MarlinFirmware/MarlinDocumentation/_basics/install_platformio_vscode.md

 ### 3. Install PlatformIO IDE

-The first time you open Marlin source code in VSCode it will recommend you install the extensions **Auto Build Marlin** and **PlatformIO IDE**.
+The first time you open Marlin source code in VSCode it will recommend you install the extensions **PlatformIO IDE** and  **Auto Build Marlin**.
 Simply answer "Yes" to install the extensions, or follow the instructions below.

-See "[Get PlatformIO IDE](//platformio.org/install/ide?install=vscode)" for instructions on installing the **PlatformIO IDE** extension in VSCode.

 ![Install PlatformIO IDE](/assets/images/basics/install_platformio_vscode/install_platformio_vscode.png)